ruma/ruma/README.md

 Various changes from in-progress or finished MSCs are also implemented, gated behind the `unstable-mscXXXX` (where `XXXX` is the MSC number) Cargo features.

-A few less formalized things are gated behind the `unstable-pre-spec` Cargo feature.
+A few less formalized things are gated behind the `unstable-unspecified` Cargo feature.

 ## Contributing